christopher-l-ahmed/population-burden-gap/README.md

 # Citation
 If you use this metric or code in your work, please cite: (forthcoming)

-# The Easy Way to use this GitHub Repository
+# The Easy Way to Use This GitHub Repository
-If you know your way around a GitHub Repository, feel free to skip this section.
-If you're new, this section is for you!
-I will walk you through the different files I added to this repository, explain why I used these different files instead of one, and what the code in each file does (at a high level).
+If you’re newer to GitHub or newer to working with multiple R and Quarto files, this section is for you.
+I’ll walk you through:

+1. The different files in my repository
+2. Why I organized this work across several Quarto and R files (instead of one long script)
+3. And what you can expect each Quarto and R file to do (at a high level)

+After that, you'll be ready to start running the R code in this repository.